No, you are never too old to play with LEGOs.

 Read more: Best LEGO Car Sets for Adults & Kids Alike

-Though the recent Star Wars sequel trilogy sputtered to a somewhat disappointing final installment (2019’s The Rise of Skywalker), the trilogy as a whole revamped Star Wars as a whole and brought an exciting new energy to the already legendary saga.
-It also gave us a fresh cast of characters, including Adam Driver’s Kylo Ren, whose ship is pretty badass.
+Though the most recent Star Wars sequel trilogy sputtered to a somewhat disappointing final installment (2019’s The Rise of Skywalker), the trilogy as a whole brought an exciting new energy to the already legendary Star Wars saga.
+It also gave us a fresh cast of characters, including Adam Driver’s Kylo Ren, whose shuttle is pretty badass.
 You can snag the LEGO version which comprises just over 1,000 pieces and boasts a pretty impressive size — 19 inches wide with the wings extended.

 BEST EVIL LAIR

-You can never have too much Darth Vader.
+You can never have too much Darth Vader, and this is one of the best Star Wars LEGO sets for people who love all things Annakin Skywalker.
 Though it’s featured sparingly in the major film installments, Darth Vader’s castle on the volcanic planet of Mustafar makes its first appearance in 2016’s Rogue One: A Star Wars Story.
 And as far as evil lairs go, it’s pretty darn epic.
 Fans will appreciate the level of detail here, right down to Vader’s meditative bacta tank.
 The set features 1,060 pieces, six figurines and a classic TIE fighter starship.

 FOR SUPERFANS ONLY